IDEA-Research/HumanSD/README.md

 @article{ju2023humansd,
-  title={Human{SD}: A Native Skeleton-Guided Diffusion Model for Human Image Generation}, author={Ju, Xuan and Zeng, Ailing and Zhao, Chenchen and Wang, Jianan and Zhang, Lei and Xu, Qiang}, journal={Proceedings of the IEEE International Conference on Computer Vision 2023}, year={2023}
+  title={Human{SD}: A Native Skeleton-Guided Diffusion Model for Human Image Generation}, author={Ju, Xuan and Zeng, Ailing and Zhao, Chenchen and Wang, Jianan and Zhang, Lei and Xu, Qiang}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2023}
 }
 @inproceedings{ju2023human,